 This qualification is designed to increase your awareness and understanding of behaviour that challenges and its effects.

-It could support your progression to other appropriate qualifications and into relevant employment in the Health and Social Care or Early Years/Younger People's sectors.
-It could be useful for parents looking to enhance their parenting skills, and for professionals working in care or education who are looking to enhance their current skills and practice.
+It could support your progression to other appropriate qualifications and into relevant employment in the health and social care or early years sectors.
+It could be useful to learners working in education settings.

 You must be at least 16 years old.